EverWebinar-Discount-2025-70-Off-Coupon/.github/profile/README.md

-# EverWebinar Discount Code 2025: Get Upto 70% Off Coupon
+# EverWebinar Discount Code Oct 2025: Get Upto 70% Off Coupon

 EverWebinar is one of the go-to platforms for automated webinars.
 But the price tag can be steep when you look at the list price.